 Tried this recipe?
 Give it a star rating below!

-Heat the cream in a pan until it bubbles.
+- Heat the cream in a pan until it bubbles.
 Lower the heat and stir regularly so the cream does not burn.
 Cook it until it has reduced by half and has become thick and slightly yellow in colour.
-Pour into a bowl and set aside.
+Pour into a bowl and set aside to cool.

-Melt the cacao butter in a pan.
-Stir in the cacao powder and the powdered erythritol.
+- Melt the cacao butter in a pan until just melted.
+Remove from the heat.
+Stir in the cacao powder and the powdered sweetener **see notes.